Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Experimental Findings

 \subsection{Temporal Evolution of Physical Signals}

-Figure~\ref{fig:energy_time} illustrates the temporal evolution of energy consumption under nominal conditions and during timing anomalies.
-Under normal operation, energy consumption follows a stable and repeatable periodic pattern.
-In contrast, attack intervals introduce abrupt deviations that exceed the nominal envelope by $3.2\sigma$.
-A two-tailed Welch’s $t$-test confirms that these deviations are statistically significant ($p < 0.001$), indicating that timestamp corruption perturbs load-control dynamics and energy regulation behavior.
+Figure~\ref{fig:energy_time} shows the temporal evolution of energy consumption under nominal and anomalous conditions.
+Under normal operation, energy consumption follows a stable periodic pattern, whereas attack intervals introduce abrupt deviations exceeding the nominal envelope by $3.2\sigma$.
+A two-tailed Welch’s $t$-test confirms that these deviations are statistically significant ($p < 0.001$), indicating that timestamp corruption disrupts load-control and energy-regulation behavior.